 This extension extracts order history from your Amazon account.

-If you're not in the United States, Amazon doesn't make it easy to see all the stuff you've bought from them, nor how much money you've spent.
+Amazon doesn't make it easy for non-US customers to see all the stuff you've bought from them, nor how much money you've spent.

 This extension aims to fix that.